-- If a device is not ready and does not respond to configuration requests, the root complex does not discover it and treats it as non-existent. - The operating system does not report the device's existence and the user's application is not able to communicate with the device.
+- If a device is not ready and does not respond to configuration requests, the root complex does not discover it and treats it as non-existent. - The operating system does not report the existence of the device, and the user application is not able to communicate with the device.